Page Reviewed / Updated - January 27, 2021

 Financial assistance for aging care is not limited to just the state of Connecticut.
 There are also federal programs from a diversity of agencies, Veterans options, as well as non-profit assistance.
 For a complete view, and to find the program most suitable for your situation, please use our Resource Locator Tool.
 There is no fee to use this invaluable tool.

-Due to the widely varying range of prices for all types of elder care throughout Connecticut, it is strongly recommended that one contacts several potential providers in order to find the best and most affordable care.
+Due to the widely varying range of prices for all types of elder care throughout Connecticut, it is strongly recommended that one contacts several potential providers to find the best and most affordable care.

 Senior care costs in the New England region are much higher than the surrounding areas.
 This organization provides a free service to help match the unique care and budgetary needs of individuals and families.